 Who Are The Victims Of Human Trafficking?

-Human traffickers target individuals with most disadvantages and fewest legal and social protections.
-Poverty is a huge factor, further compounded by social minority status such as race, religion, LGBT+, disability, etc.
+Human traffickers target individuals with the most disadvantages and fewest legal and social protections.
+Poverty is a huge factor, further compounded by social minority status such as race, religion, LGBTQ+, disability, etc.

-Women continue to be a top target for human traffickers, as there is an insatiable demand for more women in the commercial sex industry (escort services, strip clubs, massage parlors, etc.) and to be used for indentured domestic work.
+Women continue to be a top target for human traffickers, as there is a major demand for more women in the commercial sex industry coming from escort services, strip clubs, massage parlors, etc.) or to be used for indentured domestic work.

-Young people are extra vulnerable to human trafficking, if they come from juvenile justice systems like foster care, unstable homes with abusive family members, homelessness, or patterns of substance addition.
-Human traffickers prey on persons nobody cares about and unwanted children often make the cut.
+Young people are extra vulnerable to human trafficking if they come from juvenile justice systems like foster care, unstable homes with abusive family members, homelessness, or patterns of substance addition.
+Human traffickers prey on people with few attachments and runaway children often make the cut.

 How Does Human Trafficking Happen?